 Your child has been diagnosed with a rash caused by a virus.
-A rash is an irritation of the skin that may cause redness, pimples, bumps, or cysts to appear on the skin.
-Many different things can cause a rash, or exanthem, which is the medical term for rash.
+A rash is an irritation of the skin that may cause redness, pimples, bumps, or cysts.
+Many different things can cause a rash.
 In children, a viral infection is one of the most common causes of rashes.
 Anything from colds to measles can cause a viral rash.
 Viral rashes are not allergic reactions.
 They are the result of an infection.
 Unlike an allergic reaction, viral rashes usually do not cause itching or pain.

 Viral rashes usually go away after a few days, but may last up to 2 weeks.
 Antibiotics are not used to treat viral rashes.